Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### Introduction

 In general we refactored the whole cli and generators in there.
-Currently we are working on make the package stable, that's why it is now in `alpha`.
+Currently we work on making the package stable, that's why it is now in `alpha` state.

 --